ai36/react-component-maker/README.md

 ## ⚙️ Configuration

-You can customize the behavior in `Settings → Extensions → React Component Generator`.
+You can customize the behavior in `Settings → Extensions → React Component Maker`.

 ### Available options: